dkrajzew/degrotesque/docs/workflow.md

 parts - elements, attributes in XML/HTML-files or code parts in Markdown files - must be omitted.

-As such, after loading a file, **degrotesque** computes a mask.
+As such, after loading a file, **degrotesque** computes a mask, first.
 The mask shows which parts of the file contents shall be processed and which ones shall be omitted.

 The mask is a string of the same length as the file contents.
 Parts that shall be